10 Best Things to Do in Kuala Lumpur Malaysia

 2. Batu Caves

 With a cab ride of around 11km outside the city, you can visit the world-famous Batu Caves.
-After passing the giant statue, you can make your way up the 272 steps to the top which leads you deep into the 400 million-year-old limestone hill and the temple that was constructed inside it 100 years ago.
+After passing the giant statue, you can make your way up the 272 steps to the top, leading you deep into the 400 million-year-old limestone hill and the temple constructed 100 years ago.

-With other caves and shrines dotted around, it can take a good half a day to visit all there is to see.
-To keep the kids amused there is a ton of monkeys hopping around who look all cutesy-cutesy, but they are well known for leading you into a false sense of security and stealing food, sodas, and on occasion, they have taken cameras from unsuspecting photographers.
+With other caves and shrines dotted around, it can take half a day to visit all there is to see.
+To keep the kids amused, there are a ton of monkeys hopping around who look all cutesy-cutesy, but they are well known for leading you into a false sense of security and stealing food and sodas, and on occasion, they have taken cameras from unsuspecting photographers.

 3. Suria KLCC

-The man-made lake is the musical fountains which are a treat to see after a full days shopping.
-During the day, the kids can make use of what has to be the most extensive kid’s playground that happens to have a free water park at its side.
+The man-made lake is the musical fountains, which are a treat to see after a full day’s shopping.
+During the day, the kids can use what has to be the most extensive kid’s playground, with a complimentary water park at its side.

 Best saved until the afternoon when the temperature drops, it keeps the kids quiet while mom and dad take in some of the many other sites around one of Asia’s largest shopping malls.